 Secret Secret Keeper: Howard's comments imply that he knows his son's secret, but it isn't stated directly.
 He comes out and says it in the finale, having figured out at a glance that no one but Tony could have invented the armor.

 Clothes Make the Superman: Played With.
 His suit allows him to tank machine gun fire with absolutely zero damage and other things that'd kill anyone not wearing it.
-However, his incredible fighting ability, bullet timing and laser dodging is all due to him being a Badass Abnormal.
+However, his incredible fighting ability, bullet timing and laser dodging are apparently all natural.

 Secret Public Identity: It's public knowledge that the Black Panther is the king of Wakanda, so T'Challa doesn't bother trying to hide it.
 He actually wears the suit (sans mask) in public during a press conference.

 Jerk Ass: when first introduced, he tries to prevent Iron Man from stopping the Living Laser so SHIELD do it themselves (and fail miserably), threatens to arrest him and is willing to have the space station explode with his men still inside to prevent the Living Laser from using it.
 Then, next episode, we learn he keeps a dying Living Laser prisoner under awful conditions.

 Took a Level in Kindness: as the story goes on, he becomes slightly more sympathetic; in later episodes, he learns about Iron Man's real identity, but decides to not oppose his carrier, even congratulating him.
 Then Ross is introduced, and makes him look sympathetic by acting even more of a Jerk Ass than him.

 Abusive Parents: Verbally and emotionally to Whitney.
 He does care for her, but he's really bad at expressing it.